The progestogen-only pill (POP)

 The progestogen-only pill (POP) is 99% effective when used perfectly.
 However, “typical use” puts the pill at about 91% effective (approximately 1 in 11 people taking the pill become pregnant each year).
 This “typical use” reflects real life where pills can easily be missed/forgotten.

-The pill must be taken every day with no break.
-It should be taken at about the same time every day.
-If you take it later than 12 hours, or 3 hours for the older POPs, there is a danger that it will not work and you may become pregnant.
+The pill must be taken every day with no break and it should be taken at about the same time every day.

 How do I take the progestogen-only pill?